 How does head-tilting help with hearing?

-To compensate for the interference of ear flaps, dogs perk up their pinnae and tilt their heads for optimum sound collection.
+Dogs perk up their pinnae and tilt their heads for optimum sound collection, to compensate for the interference of ear flaps.
 If an interesting sound comes from the front, a dog cocks its head in the direction of the sound.
 If the sound comes from the rear, the dog may turn before tilting his head.
 If a sound comes from the side, he may not tilt at all because canine ears are located on the sides of the head and are already in a good position to pick up the sound waves.

-Movable ear flaps also help a dog judge a sound’s distance by determining the time difference between when the sound reaches the right versus left ear.
-Essentially, cocking the head and adjusting ear flaps helps the dog assess the location and distance of sound.
+Movable ear flaps also help a dog judge a sound’s distance by allowing them to determine the time difference between when the sound reaches the right versus left ear.
+Essentially, tilting the head and adjusting ear flaps helps the dog assess the location and distance of sound.

 Why does my dog tilt his head when I am directly in front of him?

 Sometimes dogs look at their owners attentively while tilting their heads and appear to absorb every word.
 Sound is captured by the external ear canal, funneled to the middle and inner ear, and then transmitted to the brain.
 The muscles of a dog's middle ear are controlled by the same part of the brain that controls facial expressions and head movements.
-So, when a dog cocks his head to the side, he is trying to hear your words, understand what you are saying, and let you know that he is concentrating on you.
+So when a dog tilts their head to the side, they are trying to hear your words, understand what you are saying, and let you know that they are concentrating on you.

-A dog tilts his head to show that he is engaged much the way a human would nod during a conversation to indicate that he is listening.
-Social dogs that enjoy human interaction usually tilt their heads more often to encourage the continuation of the conversation and prolong the human contact.
+A dog tilts their head to show they are engaged much as a human would nod during a conversation to indicate that they are listening.
+Social dogs that enjoy human interaction usually tilt their heads more often to encourage the continuation of the conversation and prolong human contact.

 Does the head tilt help with communication in any other ways?